Explaining Patterns in Data with Language Models via Interpretable Autoprompting: Results and Analysis

+Do prompts generated for a specific LLM still work when applied to a different model? \cref{tab:generalization} shows the generalization accuracy when testing the prompts generated using GPT-J (\cref{tab:prompt_examples}) on different LLMs.
+The prompts maintain effectiveness across most models.
+For the Math datasets, the \methods prompts elicit improvement over the baselines and approach the accuracy of the correct prompt.
+For the ANLI datasets, all prompts induce poor performance.
+Notably, the gap between \methods and AutoPrompt is larger for larger models (i.e. GPT 20B and GPT-3); this suggests that, by generating fluent prompts, \methods generates more generalizable descriptions.

+\cref{tab:sentiment} shows results on the sentiment analysis datasets.
+As prompts for GPT-J, \methods outperforms not only AutoPrompt, but also the manually-written prompt on all four datasets.
+Interestingly, the average performance of human-written prompts on GPT-J is very low, unlike the prompts generated by \method.
+This indicates that models at 6B parameter scale may be brittle to the choice of prompt, even among a set of reasonable options, and \methods (and to an extent, AutoPrompt) is able to discover how to phrase prompts so that models of this scale can complete the task.

+When sentiment prompt generalization is tested on GPT-3, we find that \methods prompts outperform human-written prompts on two of the four datasets.
+When tested on GPT-3, \methods prompt \textit{To summarize this review! :} outperforms all PromptSource IMDB prompts that use the same verbalizer (\textit{positive}/\textit{negative}).
+When its prompts are tested on GPT-3, baseline AutoPrompt only slightly outperforms testing with no prompt at all.

-\paragraph{Qualitative assessment of top prompts} \cref{tab:prompt_examples} shows the top-ranked prompt generated by each method for selected datasets. \methods often finds a prompt that is somewhat indicative of the underlying relationship, even if the phrasing is not perfect.
-For example, for the \textit{add two numbers} dataset, it finds \textit{Write a function int add(}.
-For difficult datasets, the \methods string sometimes simply returns the classes of the output (e.g. \textit{yes or no?}) rather than capturing the underlying relationship.
-The prompts found by \methods also read as coherent strings compared to AutoPrompt, which returns an incoherent set of tokens.
-See all found prompts, including for average-suffix decoding in \cref{tab:prompt_examples_full}.
+\cref{tab:prompt_examples} shows the top-ranked explanation generated by each method for selected datasets. \methods often finds an explanation that is indicative of the underlying relationship, even if the phrasing is not perfect.
+For example, for the \textit{add two numbers} dataset, it finds \textit{Create a function named `sum}.
+The prompts found by \methods also read as fairly fluent strings compared to AutoPrompt, which produces an incoherent set of tokens.

-\paragraph{Generalization of generated prompts to new models.} \cref{tab:generalization} shows the generalization accuracy when using the prompts generated using GPT-J (\cref{tab:prompt_examples}) and testing them on different LLMs.\footnote{Accuracy is computed following \cite{brown2020language,raffel2020exploring}: using exact matching with beam search, a beam width of 4, and a length penalty of $\alpha = 0.6$.} The same prompts effectively improve accuracy across different models compared to having no prompt.
-The gap between \methods and AutoPrompt is larger for larger models (i.e. GPT 20B and GPT-3), suggesting that by generating fluent prompts \methods better captures a generalizable description of the task.
-Human-written prompts still outperform the autoprompting methods on this task.

-\paragraph{Investigating \methods in sentiment classification} Finally, we study the more difficult task of prompting for sentiment classification, using four popular datasets~\citep{socher2013recursive,Malo2014GoodDO,PangLee2005}.
-The aim is to find a dataset-specific prompt that can describe a particular sentiment classification setting.
-To accommodate for a complex input-output relationship, we allow each method to generate up to 16 tokens (our manually-written sentiment classification prompts range from 13-16 tokens).
-We use \textit{Yes} and \textit{No} as positive and negative labels, and require the LLM to generate the proper output, as opposed to simply ranking the two options.